Despite the busyness brought about by everyday life, more and more Americans are cooking at home than ever before.

 Practice portion control

-Weight gain can also be linked to eating larger portions and thus going beyond your daily calorie budget.
+Gain can also be linked to eating larger portions and thus going beyond your daily calorie budget.

 But as previously mentioned, cooking and meal planning allows you to not only determine what goes into your meals and snacks but also how much is prepared and served.